 The Pancreas: Introduction and Index

-As chyme floods into the small intestine from the stomach, two things must happen:
+As chyme from the stomach floods into the small intestine, two things must happen:

 The pancreas plays a vital role in accomplishing both of these objectives, so vital in fact that insufficient exocrine secretion by the pancreas leads to starvation, even if the animal is consuming adequate quantities of high quality food.